ifremer-bioinformatics/ifremer-bioinformatics.github.io/index.md

 SeBiMER is in charge of providing a large community of marine biologists with all the requirements (knowledge, softwares and data) to handle small and large scale bioinformatics projects, mostly in the fields of metabarcoding (eDNA), (meta-)transcriptomics and genomes assembly & annotaton.

-SeBiMER manages two Galaxy portals and more than 380 softwares, all of them being deployed and configured on [DATARMOR](https://www.top500.org/site/50682), Ifremer's supercomputer.
-The Core Facility is also in charge of managing sequencing data on behalf of biologists: data is organized using EDAM ontology, stored on high-performance and secured disk storage and made accessible to 11,000 cores of DATARMOR.
+SeBiMER manages two Galaxy portals and more than 500 softwares covering 28 EDAM Operation topics, all of them being deployed and configured on [DATARMOR](https://www.top500.org/site/50682), Ifremer's supercomputer.
+The Core Facility is also in charge of [managing sequencing data](https://sextant.ifremer.fr/Donnees/Catalogue#/search?fast=index&_content_type=json&from=1&to=30&sortBy=changeDate&sextantTheme=http:%2F%2Fwww.ifremer.fr%2Fthesaurus%2Fsextant%2Ftheme%239b5b4f5f-327a-4487-9ee8-ef204c0a0016) on behalf of biologists: data is organized using EDAM ontology, stored on high-performance and secured disk storage and made accessible to 11,000 cores of DATARMOR.

 SeBiMER team is made of 5 permanent engineers and PhDs with extensive skills in biology, bioinformatics, computer science, software development, data analysis.

 # SeBiMER missions

-SeBiMER activity targets 4 main poles : IT managment (e.g. sequencing data and software installation & configuration on DATARMOR); Bioanalysis (e.g. extensive data analysis in close relation with research teams); Software Development (e.g. design of new tools and data analysis workflows; see below); Bioinformatics R&D.
+SeBiMER activity targets 4 main missions :
+* IT managment (e.g. sequencing data and software installation & configuration on DATARMOR);
+* Bioanalysis (e.g. extensive data analysis in close relation with research teams);
+* Software Development (e.g. design of new tools and data analysis workflows; see below);
+* Bioinformatics R&D.

 # SeBiMER softwares